microsoft/fluentui/rfcs/react-components/convergence/slot-render-as.md

 A few problems with render functions as they are today:

-1. Using `children` as the render function will override any default children provided by the component's internals
+1. Using `children` as the render function will override any default children provided by the component's internals.
-2. It is confusing (IMO) that passing a render function as `children` would override the _whole slot_, and not just its children.
+2. It is confusing that passing a render function as `children` would override the _whole slot_, and not just its children.
 3. The root slot's render function conflicts the use of children as a function, which certain components use for custom rendering of their children.
    - For example, Tooltip and Field both accept a function as a child of their root, in order to pass props to the children.
 However, this breaks the ability to use a slot render function for the root slot of those controls.
    - See: https://react.fluentui.dev/?path=/docs/preview-components-field--default#complex-content-in-a-field

-And and a less important issue that's addressed in Appendix A of this proposal:
+And a less important issue that's addressed in Appendix A of this proposal:

 4. The order of the arguments is `(Component, props)`, but one of the primary use cases is to replace the given slot component with something else, in which case you ignore the first argument.
 You'd rarely/never(?) want to ignore the second argument `props`.